Label Inference Attacks against Node-level Vertical Federated GNNs: Preliminaries

 \subsection{Vertical Federated GNNs}

 Vertical federated GNN is a federated GNN learning paradigm under vertically partitioned data.
 This paper focuses on vertical federated GNNs for the node classification task.
 A node-level vertical federated GNN consists of three components: local node embeddings, global node embeddings, and final predictions, as shown in Figure~\ref{fig:vertical_gnns}.
 A graph is split regarding its structure and node features, where each client knows partial node feature information and partial graph structure information.
 Each client generates local node embeddings through their local models.
 The local models use multi-hop neighborhood aggregation on graphs, as mentioned in Section~\ref{gnn}.
 For $\forall \boldsymbol{v} \in \boldsymbol{V}$ at each client, neighborhood aggregation is the same as the traditional GNN, i.e., $z_{\boldsymbol{v}}^{(k)}(i)$ is the output for all clients.
 The server that holds the label information combines the local node embeddings from clients and gets the global node embeddings $z_{\boldsymbol{v}}^{(k)}$.
 The combination strategy should maintain high representational capacity.
 One combination strategy is the \textit{mean} operation.
-It takes the elementwise mean of the vectors in ${z_{\boldsymbol{v}}^{(k)}(i), \forall i \in [1, C]}$ ($C$ is the number of clients), assuming clients contribute equally to the global node embeddings (Eq.~\eqref{eq:mean node embedding}).
+It takes the element-wise mean of the vectors in ${z_{\boldsymbol{v}}^{(k)}(i), \forall i \in [1, C]}$ ($C$ is the number of clients), assuming clients contribute equally to the global node embeddings (Eq.~\eqref{eq:mean node embedding}).

 Another combination strategy is the \textit{concatenation} operation that fully preserves local node embeddings learned from different clients, as shown in Eq.~\eqref{eq:concat node embedding}.
 We chose this combination strategy for our experiments, but we believe our attack will also work if $MEAN$ is used.
-We believe the attack is more difficult if $CONCAT$ is used, as the local and the global features will have different dimensions.
+The comparison between the two strategies is provided in Appendix~\ref{sec:combinaton-aggregation}.

 The global node embeddings are then the input of a classification model $g$, which outputs the final predictions for the nodes.
 The labels held by the server are used to compute the loss and then update the classification model.
 The local models can be updated using the gradients they receive from the server.
 This VFL framework was also used in~\cite{chen2022graphfraudster}.